 Island Cinema SPI because sometimes it rains and there is nothing to do!
 We went to see Jumanji, and it’s a small theater, but we had fun!
 CASH ONLY!

 Take a Deep Sea Fishing Trip!
 Head out to catch red snapper or take a 3-day Tuna Safari!
 Red Snapper Season begins June 1, and it’s our favorite time to visit!

 Kayak fishing in the Laguna Madre is always fun, too!

 10. Since you have to pass through Port Isabell anyway, check out….

 Black Dragon Pirate Cruise takes you on a fun and funny trip into the bay as you play games, swab the deck and live like a pirate!
 It’s a fun time for the entire family!
 Click HERE to read more!

-South Padre Island Dolphin Research and Sea Life Nature Center offers tours in the Bay to see dolphins.
+South Padre Island Dolphin Research and Sea Life Nature Center offers tours in the Bay to see dolphins, and it’s even dog-friendly!
 They also have a really cool nature center where you can feed a sea turtle! $3/person just to visit the nature center, and thankfully, they are pup friendly!
 Click HERE for more information.

 Port Isabell Lighthouse is open to the public!
 Click HERE for more information.

 Click HERE to visit their website.

 Having Fun in the TEXAS Sun is on PINTEREST!
 Use it as a quick resource to find activities in different Texas towns!
 Click HERE!